vitran96/evershop-docs/docs/development/knowledge-base/middleware-system.md

 EverShop has a file-system based middleware.
 It bases on the directory structure to identify, load and build middleware functions for each routes.

 In the above picture, the middleware functions that located in the yellow box are ‘Application-level’ middleware.
-They are direct child of either ‘controllers’ or ‘apiControllers’ directory.
+They are direct child of either `api` or `pages` directory.
 So if you want to have a middleware function that execute on all incoming request, you know where to put them, right?

 The middleware functions that located in the blue box are ‘Site-level’ middleware.
 They will be executed on all request to the front store.
-They located in a folder named ‘all‘, this folder is a direct child of either ‘controllers’ or ‘apiControllers’ directory.
+They located in a folder named ‘all‘, this folder is a direct child of either `api` or `pages` directory.
 This is applied for ‘Admin-level’ middleware too.

 The middleware functions that located in the purple box are ‘Route-level’ middleware.
-They will only be executed when the route with ID ‘cmsPageView‘ is triggered.
+They will only be executed when the route with ID `cmsPageView` is triggered.

 ## Middleware naming rules and dependency management